wiloon/blog/content/post/archive-1/install-gui-on-debian-7-wheezy.md

 # apt-get update

-# Now to install MATE choose 1 of the 3 apt-get lines below.
+# Now to install MATE choose 1 of the 3 apt-get lines below

 # this installs the base packages